Saddleback caterpillar: Eggs

-The mother Acharia stimulea will lay her eggs 3 days after mating on the underside of a host plant's leaf, laying clusters of 30-50 eggs at a single time with an average of 300 in total.
-Each egg is around 1.5-2.0mm long and 1mm wide.
+The mother Acharia stimulea will lay her eggs three days after mating on the underside of a host plant's leaf, laying clusters of 30–50 eggs at a single time with an average of 300 in total.
+Each egg is around 1.5–2.0 mm long and 1 mm wide.
 Similar to other eggs of the family Limacodidae, Acharia stimulea eggs are flat and are a translucent lime green color when first laid by the mother.
 As they get closer to hatching the eggs become a translucent yellow and shriveled.
 Eclosion (the emergence of larvae from eggs) can take up to 10 days and the newly emerged larvae will feed on the underside of a leaf's epidermis until their first molt.

 Larvae

 Throughout its life as a larva the saddleback caterpillar will go through a series of growths and molts.
 During the period between each molt the larva is regarded as an instar to indicate its progression into adulthood.